thevasudevgupta/bigbird/README.md

 There are total 3 checkpoints available in huggingface_hub (at the point of writing this article): `bigbird-roberta-base`, `bigbird-roberta-large`, `bigbird-base-trivia-itc`.
 First 2 checkpoints are the checkpoints made available after pretrained `BigBirdForPretraining` while the last one corresponds to the checkpoint after finetuning `BigBirdForQuestionAnswering` on `trivia-qa` dataset.

-It's better to keep few points in mind while fine-tuning big bird:
+It's better to keep few points in mind while working with big bird:

-    -   Sequence length must be a multiple of block size i.e. `seqlen % block_size = 0`
+* Sequence length must be a multiple of block size i.e. `seqlen % block_size = 0`
-    -   Current implementation doesn't support `num_random_blocks=0`
+* Current implementation doesn't support `num_random_blocks = 0`

-[@patrick](https://github.com/patrickvonplaten) has made a really cool [notebook](https://colab.research.google.com/drive/1BAraNpl98loPKG3NvdjJuCLCfvNOZO28) on how to evaluate `BigBirdForQuestionAnswering` on `trivia-qa` dataset.
+[@patrickvonplaten](https://github.com/patrickvonplaten) has made a really cool [notebook](https://colab.research.google.com/drive/1BAraNpl98loPKG3NvdjJuCLCfvNOZO28) on how to evaluate `BigBirdForQuestionAnswering` on `trivia-qa` dataset.
 Feel free to play with big bird using that notebook.

 ## End Notes